danwin007/data-structures-and-algorithms/code-challenges/data-structures/linked-list/readme.md

 Update: 4/1/20
 After lecture, I went in and finished building my tests.
 Then I adjusted them to fit my code better and everything is working!!

+# Challenge 6 - Linked List Insertions
+Practice doing linked list insertion methods.
+Also build unit tests.

+## Challenge Description
+Write the following methods for the Linked List class:

+* .append(value) which adds a new node with the given value to the end of the list
+* .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
+* .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

+## Approach & Efficiency
+I built out all the methods first.
+Made sure those were working.
+Then I tailored the tests to fit the methods.

+## Solution
+A whiteboard didn't really make sense for this challenge so I did not do one.
+Please let me know if I am mistaken here!